 - Launceston & Tamar Valley

-Introduce yourself to Hobart with a 30-minute flight over the city courtesy of Tasmanian Air Adventures.
-From a seaplane up in the clouds, take in the capital as a whole while the pilot points out the finer details: the buildings, the beaches, the gardens and – if you’re lucky – the dolphins and whales.
+Introduce yourself to Hobart with a 30-minute flight over the city courtesy of Par-Avion Wilderness Tours, departing from Cambridge Airport.
+From up in the clouds, take in the capital as a whole while the pilot points out the finer details: the river, the bridges, Mount Wellington, the beaches and the gardens.

 From here it’s only a short walk to Anglesea Barracks, where the heritage-listed buildings have remained largely untouched since the early 1800s.
 You’re in the grounds of the Military Museum of Tasmania, so you can dig deeper into history across a range of exhibitions, some housed in former cells.